unattended-ch/ytdlg/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: ytdlg is a GUI and does download or convert nothing !
+All work is done by yt-dlp, ffmpeg...
-title: ''
+title: "[BUG] : "
 labels: bug
 assignees: unattended-ch